ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-This creates two files in our working directory: `final_results_scalar.csv` and `final_results_ts.csv` containing scalar output values (e.g. maximum sustainable yield) and time-series values (e.g. biomass each year).
+This creates two files in our working directory: `final_results_scalar.csv` and `final_results_ts.csv` containing scalar output values (e.g. maximum sustainable yield) and time-series values (e.g. biomass each year), respectively.
 There are separate columns for OM and EM values, making it simple to calculate error metrics, such as relative error (Fig. 2).